0xKolten/hacking-stellar-python-edition/1-accounts.md

 https://friendbot.stellar.org/?addr=GBG7D5ZZJLAKPDBAGSVS3O3TMIV2O3HOIOXE2OSGGCYNRATOICDRTIAR

-You should see a response that looks like this after visiting the link:
+You should see a response that looks like this after visiting the link with your address plugged in:

 ``` json
 {